Do Go On - 407 - The Real Pocahontas

 That's fantastic.

-You're in that, you know, you're a little squished,
+You can, you're in, you're in that, you know, you're a little squished.

-You do have to pour out those 80 litres.
+You do have to pour out those 80 liters.

 Yeah, true.